 Unlike in the original series, Pokemon GO gyms are under partial user control.
 Members of the team that is in control of a gym can assign their own Pokemon to help defend the gym, but they cannot actually control their Pokemon in combat.
-This design choice leads to some peculiarities with the gym combat system:
+This design choice leads to some peculiarities of the gym combat system.

-After assigning a Pokemon to a gym, trainers no longer retain control of that Pokemon until it's knocked out from the gym.
+After assigning a Pokemon to a gym, trainers no longer retain control of that Pokemon while it's in the gym.
 Instead, the defending Pokemon is controlled by a rudimentary AI in battle.